NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-trusted-signers.md

 - **`-Repository`**

-  Specifies that the repository signature or countersignature of the package(s) should be trusted.
+  Specifies that the repository signature or countersignature of the signed package should be trusted.

 Providing both `-Author` and `-Repository` at the same time is not supported.